chandrakanthkunta/Location-prediction-on-Twitter-using-machine-learning-Techniques/README.md

 # Location prediction on Twitter using machine learning Techniques

+This project uses machine learning techniques to predict the location of tweets posted on Twitter.
+The goal is to identify the location of users based on the content of their tweets, which can be useful for a variety of applications, including targeted advertising, social media analytics, and emergency response.

 ### Installation
 To install the project, simply clone the repository and install the required dependencies using pip: